stella-cv/stella_vslam_ros/README.md

     root@hostname:/ros2_ws#ros2 run openvslam_ros run_localization -v ./orb_vocab.fbow -c /path/to/config.yaml --frame-skip 1 --map-db aist_living_lab_1_map.msg

-### Step 5.3: using ROSBAG file
+### Step 5.3: Using ROSBAG file
 Execute the following commands:

 `Terminal2:`
-Launch the container of OpenVSLAM-socket.
+Launch container of openvslam-ros-socket.
 The shell interface will be launched in the docker container.

-    docker run --rm -it --name openvslam-ros-socket --net=host openvslam-ros-socket OR if you would like to mount a folder (ex:Inputs) to access all required files like config.yaml, rosbag.bag etc then you can run below: docker run --rm -it --name openvslam-ros-socket --net=host -v $PWD/Inputs:/ros2_ws/Inputs openvslam-ros-socket root@hostname:/ros2_ws#ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 odom base_link
+    docker run --rm -it --name openvslam-ros-socket --net=host openvslam-ros-socket
+OR if you would like to mount a folder (ex:Inputs) to access all required files like config.yaml, rosbag.bag etc then you can run below:

+    docker run --rm -it --name openvslam-ros-socket --net=host -v $PWD/Inputs:/ros2_ws/Inputs openvslam-ros-socket root@hostname:/ros2_ws#ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 odom base_link